goggoloid/dynamic-word-embeddings/README.md

 twec-preprocess.ipynb <-- organise and preprocess data into timeslices for TWEC

-local-visualisation.ipynb <-- local visualisation of diachronic embeddings obtained using TWEC
+graph-visualiser.ipynb <-- visualise of diachronic embeddings obtained using TWEC as graphs